My friend, Tom(a pseudonym) shared a frustratingly familiar story.

 Many of these employees have impeccable credentials.
 But they are not vetted with the same rigor as those working stateside, in the same capacity.
 I work in the Financial Services industry.
 Every two years, I must be fingerprinted.
 My prints are subsequently sent to the FBI in Washington, D.C., to check for felonies or misdemeanors involving banking, real estate, insurance or securities fraud.

 "Jerry from New Delhi" isn't subjected to this kind of scrutiny.
-Best of all, Jerry is inexpensive; $200-$300 per month!
+BUT, Jerry is inexpensive; $200-$300 per month!
 From the C.E.O.'s table, "if Jerry screws up, it'll amount to the consumer paying more for his money."

 As Tom acidly praised, "The Fortune 500 companies are compromising both accuracy, and the security of Americans, for a buck!"